Find Good Books for Kids

-The Lexington Public Library does not shelve books according to Lexile level, but you can search our catalog by Lexile or AR range.
-You may ask a library staff member to help you.
-You may also find books according to a Lexile range at these sites: Amazon, Lexile, your school’s library catalog, Accelerated Reader Bookfinder, and Reading Counts.
+The Lexington Public Library does not shelve books according to Lexile level, but you can find books according to a Lexile range at these sites: Amazon, Lexile, your school’s library catalog, Accelerated Reader Bookfinder, and Reading Counts.

 Do the Lexile levels correspond to grade levels?